MohammadrezaMasoumi/Prometheus/README.md

-Prometheus Manifest for deploying in kubernets
+Prometheus Manifest for deploying in kubernetes